Sonni Pacheco: Who Is Jeremy Renner’s Ex-Wife?

 While acting and art may have been her most high-profile gigs, Pacheco previously worked as a lingerie model.
 She got a big break several years ago as a Monster Girl model for Monster Energy Drinks.
 The brunette beauty worked as a model and spokesperson for the company.

 But in a completely different career, she also worked as a hairstylist.
-One of Pacheco’s earliest jobs was selling timeshares for a Mexican resort when she was a teen.
+One of Pacheco’s earliest jobs was selling timeshares for a Mexican resort when she was a teen, and in 2017 her Facebook bio listed her as “Mommy, Sculpture Artist & Realtor at Keller Williams Hollywood Hills.”

 While the recent headlines about her may not indicate it, Pacheco kept a low profile before her acrimonious divorce.
 The Canadian model kept her marriage to Renner a secret for months after they married in January of 2014.
-She also posts very few personal photos on her Instagram page, and she does not appear to be active on Twitter.
+She also posts very few personal photos on her Instagram page, and she does not appear to be presently active on Twitter or Facebook.